zacanger/niddesa/text/generated-translations/cullaniddesa/21-sinhala-google.md

 [APZ 101.3] (# apz101.3) {# apz101.3 .ref .apz} "Therefore it is recitation."
 'Therefore' means from that premise, from that fact, from that cause, from that cause.
-Parathera means immortal Nirvana and 'ion' means path.
+Parathera means immortal Nibbana and 'ion' means path.
 'Ithi' (this) Is the adjustment of tones.
 Means the order of the verses.

 Parayanaththuthigathaniddeso Sattarasamo.